ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The path segment SEG2 is the value of the target attribute.

-The notation cri'' introduced in {{I-D.ietf-cbor-edn-literals}} is used to represent CRIs {{I-D.ietf-core-href}}.
+The application-extension identifier "cri" defined in {{Section C of I-D.ietf-core-href}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI or CRI reference.
 This format is not expected to be sent over the network.

 Packed CBOR {{I-D.ietf-cbor-packed}} is also used, thus reducing representation size.
 The examples especially refer to the values from the two shared item tables in {{sec-packed-cbor-tables}}.